 Energy companies like EDF, Scottish Gas and British Gas have announced not one but two price hikes on their standard tariff rates this year.
-They’re blaming rising wholesale energy prices, which were highlighted in fairly abrupt fashion by the Beast from the East earlier in the year, as well as government policy.
+They’re blaming rising wholesale energy prices, which were highlighted in fairly abrupt fashion by the Beast from the East in 2018, as well as government policy.
 According to Mark Hodges, the head chief executive of Centrica (British Gas’ holding company), the fault is to be found with government policies aimed at transforming the energy industry towards renewables.
 Mr Hodges believes these costs would be better integrated into general taxation to avoid putting pressure on suppliers and consumer energy bills.

 What’s The Solution If I Think I’m Being Overcharged?

 Vince Cable, leader of the Lib Dems, said recently “These figures are completely baffling.
 Despite people reducing their energy usage significantly, they have been left out of pocket by £4.6billion.
 People shouldn’t be punished for using less, but instead due to the monopoly power of the Big Six they have been exploited with price rises.”